CodeFreezr/crac/README.md

 # Code Riddles, Collections & Playgrounds

-A polyglot List of Code-Riddles, Challenges, -Collections, -Puzzles, -Playgrounds, -Examples and -Snippets and more about plain sourcecode.
-Because code is poem, so crc is like poetry slam.
+A curated List of Code-Riddles, Challenges, -Collections, -Puzzles, -Playgrounds, -Examples and -Snippets and more about plain polyglot sourcecode.
+Because code is poem, so crc is like a 24/7 poetry slam.

 ---
 For the moment it's just about collecting all the stuff in a wild hunt, perhaps later we will elevate this to an awesome-style list.
 Please feel free for a new proposal at first via issue.
 Later if the structure is a bit more settled, better via pull request.